seven5/seven5/viewer.md

 The dart code above returns, roughly, an object of type `article` via the find() method on the Go type `ArticleResource`, passing in the identifier value of 1.
 Behind the scenes, this actually makes a network call to the server, "GET /rest/article/1".
 Since that code takes some non-zero amount of time and can fail, we return a [Dart Future](http://www.dartlang.org/articles/futures-and-error-handling/).
 The intent is to allow the Dart developer to work at the level of "article" and remain mostly unaware of the networking required.

-The lower case version of the name, and the omission of the "Wire" portion of the name from the Go code, was intentional and may be mistake.
+The lower case version of the name, and the omission of the "Wire" portion of the name from the Go code, was intentional and may be a mistake.
 It was chosen this way to specifically "look funny" since Dart's convention is to capitalize class names.
-The intent was to be extremely clear about the fact tha
+The intent was to be extremely clear about the fact that this was machine-generated code and quite "different" than other Dart classes.
+The prefix "G_" was also considered for this purpose, but the lower case letter was eventually decided to be sufficiently jarring.

 ### Practice: Code generation at startup (nullblog.dart)